ex22760/Coffee-Price-Prediction/README.md

 - Interpretability via SHAP analysis

-We also introduce ENSO-aware feature engineering and rolling forecasts to simulate real-world deployment.
+I also introduce ENSO-aware feature engineering and rolling forecasts to simulate real-world deployment.
 Models are compared using standard regression metrics: Mean Absolute Error (MAE), Mean Squared Error (MSE), and Mean Absolute Percentage Error (MAPE).

 This project demonstrates how ENSO signals can be leveraged for high-accuracy forecasting using modern data science techniques.